htjb/globalemu/paper/paper.md

 ---
-title: 'globalemu: robust and fast emulation of the sky-averaged 21-signal from the cosmic dawn and epoch of reionization'
+title: 'globalemu: A flexible and fast framework for emulating the sky-averaged 21-signal from the cosmic dawn and epoch of reionization'
 tags:
   - Python